Cromarty Courthouse Museum

 This elegant Grade A listed former courthouse, built in 1773, now houses fascinating exhibitions about the historic town of Cromarty and the neigbouring parish of Resolis, which are FREE to visit.

-The courtroom scene has life-like figures and audio enactment to tell the story of a trial, the other rooms tell the history of Cromarty and each year there are special exhibitions and displays, both on history and by local artists.
+The courtroom scene has life-like figures and audio enactment to tell the story of a trial, the other rooms tell the history of Cromarty.
+Each year there are special exhibitions and displays, both on history and by local artists.

 The museum is run by the community and managed by volunteers - so your donations are vital in enabling us to open to visitors.

 Scottish Charity number: 018438

 The museum is part-funded by the Highland Council